A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex

 \subsection{Non-isothermal flow}

 The above validation of the DI-formulation of momentum balance equations sets the ground for a systematic study of DI-version of heat transport equations and the effects of the coupling parameter $A_T$, which controls the heat exchange at the fluid-solid interface, Eq.~(\ref{eq:diffusion-heat-flux-3}).
 Here, the same channel geometry is used as above but, instead of a uniform flow, a fully developed parabolic velocity profile is imposed at the inlet.
-A cold fluid enters from the inlet (at the bottom, $y=0$) into the domain between the two hot walls and is heated as it passes along the channel.
+A cold fluid enters from the inlet (at the bottom, $y=0$) into the domain between the two hot walls and is heated due to heat exchange with the walls as it passes along the channel.
 The temperature of both the walls is set to $\Twall=400$ K. The inlet fluid temperature is uniform and equal to $T(x,y=0)=\Tinlet=300$ K. The Reynolds number is $\Rey=100$.
 Moreover, $L$ and $\eta$ are kept constant at $L=50$ and $\eta=8$ grid spacing.

 For this problem, a closed analytic solutions is not available.
-However, in the steady state (i.e., neglecting the transient processes, which occur after setting the wall temperature to a higher value than the fluid temperature at the inlet) and for a fully developed (i.e., $y$-independent) parabolic velocity profile, the heat transport equation (\ref{eq:energy-cons}) simplifies to $u(x) \partial T / \partial y = \nu_T (\partial^2 T / \partial x^2 + \partial^2 T / \partial y^2)$, where $\nu_T$ is the heat diffusion coefficient (the walls are separated along the $x$-axis and the fluid flows along the $y$-direction).
-Inserting the parabolic velocity profile given in section~\ref{sec:Test-of-isothermal-flow} into this equation, it can be solved in an iterative way for the boundary conditions of interest to this work~\cite{incropera1996,Aydin2007}.
+However, in the steady state (i.e., neglecting transient processes) and for a fully developed (i.e., $y$-independent) parabolic velocity profile, the heat transport equation (\ref{eq:energy-cons}) simplifies to $u(x) \partial T / \partial y = \nu_T (\partial^2 T / \partial x^2 + \partial^2 T / \partial y^2)$, where $\nu_T$ is the heat diffusion coefficient (the walls are separated along the $x$-axis and the fluid flows along the $y$-direction) This equation has the same mathematical structure as the diffusion equation, where $y$ plays the sole of time and $nu_T/u(x)$ that of diffusion coefficient.
+Hence, inserting the parabolic velocity profile given in section~\ref{sec:Test-of-isothermal-flow} into this equation, it can be solved in an iterative way for the boundary conditions of interest to this work~\cite{incropera1996,Aydin2007}.
 This procedure is used to examine --- and gain confidence in --- the validity of the reference SI-solutions, which enters the evaluation of MSE for temperature, Eq.~(\ref{eq:mean-standard-error-f}).